rehierl/metalsmith-doctoc/readme.md

 }
 ```

-Note that 'metalsmith-doctoc' implements a proxy, which wraps up any leightweight
+Note that 'metalsmith-doctoc' implements a proxy, which wraps up any lightweight
 plugin.
 This proxy will handle all cases in which any of the above optional
 functions are missing.
 The 'Plugin.run()' function must return an object, which
 holds run's result and contains meta-information about the result.
 The proxy